Paths of Excellence: Global Health & Disparities

 Collaborate Across Boundaries

-The GHD Path of Excellence provides an opportunity for students to become agents of change to reduce health disparities.
+The GHD Path of Excellence provides an opportunity for students to become agents of change to reduce health inequity.

 Better Care for All